dmijatovic/node-mongo-auth-api/README.md

-# Node backend API using JWT, MongoDB and Express
+# Node backend API using JWT, Passport, MongoDB and Express

 This sample API is created with Node.js (v8), Express and MongoDB.
-The authentication uses JWT.
+The authentication uses JWT & passport.js with local and jwt strategy.

 ## Requirements

-- Docker to run mongodb container, othwerwise istall mongogb and run on default port
+- Docker to run mongodb container, othwerwise istalled mongodb running on the default port
 - Node.js v8.
 During development v8 LTE version of NodeJS is used.
 In some scripts ES6 syntax is used like arrow functions and promisses.
 Babel is not used.

 ## Docker